 Operator

 Operator determines the condition under which a match is triggered.
-It defines how the WAF compares the extracted and transformed data against the specified value.BEGINSWITHCheck if a string starts with a specified substring.ENDSWITHCheck if a string ends with a specified substring.CONTAINSCheck if a string contains a specified substring.CONTAINSWORDCheck if a string contains a specific word.WITHINCheck if a string is within a specified substring.STRMATCHCheck if a string has exact match.STREQCheck if a string has exact match, case insensitive.EQEquality check: whether two integers are exactly equal.GECheck if an integer/double is Greater than or equal to.GTCheck if an integer/double is Greater than.LECheck if an integer/double is Less than or equal to.LTCheck if an integer/double is Less than.RXRegular expression match.DETECTSQLI(Advanced) Detect SQL injection attempts in input.DETECTXSS(Advanced) Detect cross-site scripting (XSS) attempts in input.
+It defines how the WAF compares the extracted and transformed data against the specified value.BEGINSWITHCheck if a string starts with a specified substring.ENDSWITHCheck if a string ends with a specified substring.CONTAINSCheck if a string contains a specified substring.CONTAINSWORDCheck if a string contains a specific whole word (whitespace-delimited).WITHINCheck if the variable value appears as a substring within the operator value (the inverse ofCONTAINS).STRMATCHSubstring match against the operator value.
+Functionally equivalent toCONTAINS.STREQCheck if a string has exact match, case insensitive.EQEquality check: whether two integers are exactly equal.GECheck if an integer/double is Greater than or equal to.GTCheck if an integer/double is Greater than.LECheck if an integer/double is Less than or equal to.LTCheck if an integer/double is Less than.RXRegular expression match.DETECTSQLI(Advanced) Detect SQL injection attempts in input.DETECTXSS(Advanced) Detect cross-site scripting (XSS) attempts in input.

 Transformations